Information we collect and how we use it

 For general website visitors

-- Information you provide prior to signup—When you fill out a form on the Covenant Eyes website, you are considered to have opted in to receiving email communications from Covenant Eyes.
+- Information you provide—When you fill out a form on the Covenant Eyes website, you are considered to have opted in to receiving marketing communications from Covenant Eyes.
 You may modify your email subscription preferences or unsubscribe at any time by clicking the “Unsubscribe” link in your email.
+This information may also be used to show you advertisements for Covenant Eyes on other websites using Google AdWords, Facebook, or through other ad vendors.

 - Information passively gathered while visiting our websites—When you visit Covenant Eyes websites, we may send cookies to your device and we may record server logs of your web requests on our websites.
 We use this information to deliver the functionality of the website and to learn how people use our websites so that we can improve them.
 These cookies may also be used to show you advertisements for Covenant Eyes on other websites using Google AdWords or other ad vendors.
 You may update your advertising preferences at any time using Google Ad Preferences.